-Purpose: To screen the hypoglycemic active ingredients of Coptidis rhizoma, and study their targets as well as signal pathways via network pharmacology.
+Purpose: To screen the hypoglycemic active ingredients from Coptidis rhizoma, and study their targets as well as signal pathways via network pharmacology.

-Methods: Fifty-nine ingredients of Coptidis rhizoma were screened.
+Methods: The fifty-nine ingredients of Coptidis rhizoma were screened for.
 Their targets were confirmed by comparing with the hypoglycemic targets in DrugBank databases.
 The relationship between ingredients and targets was revealed through String database.
 The ingredient-target-passageway network was constructed.
 Coptidis rhizoma was soaked in boiling water and concentrated.
-Rat models were rendered diabetic by the administration of streptozotocin (STZ) intraperitoneal injection.
-The hyperglycemic rats received Coptidis rhizoma extract (0.40 g/kg, once a day by gavage).
+Rat models were rendered diabetic by the administration of streptozotocin (STZ) intraperitoneal injection, and administered Coptidis rhizoma (0.40 g/kg, once a day by gavage), and tested for antidiabetic activity.

-Results: After four weeks of treatment, the blood glucose levels (BG) of all treated hyperglycemic rats decreased (p < 0.05).
-Twenty-four hypoglycemic active compounds were obtained after screening the extract of Coptidis rhizome via network pharmacology.
-These active compounds activated 13 targets, including D (2) dopamine receptor (DRD2), Insulin-like growth factor 1 receptor (IGF1R), 5-hydroxytryptamine receptor 2C (HTR2C), 5-hydroxytryptamine receptor 3A (HTR3A) and sodium-dependent noradrenaline transporter (SLC6A2).
-These targets were involved in 141 pathways, e.g., cAMP signaling pathway, chemokine signaling pathway, Rap1 signaling pathway, estrogen signaling pathway.
+Results: After four weeks of treatment, their blood glucose levels (BG) of all treated hyperglycemic rats decreased (p < 0.05).
+Twenty-four hypoglycemic compounds screened from Coptidis rhizome via network pharmacology could activate 13 targets, such as D (2) dopamine receptor (DRD2), insulin-like growth factor 1 receptor (IGF1R), 5-hydroxytryptamine receptor 2C (HTR2C), 5-hydroxytryptamine receptor 3A (HTR3A) and sodium-dependent noradrenaline transporter (SLC6A2).
+These targets were involved in 141 pathways, e.g., cAMP signaling pathway, chemokine signaling pathway, Rap1 signaling pathway, estrogen signaling pathway, and Apelin signaling pathway.

-Conclusion: Coptidis rhizoma contains several active compounds that exhibit good hypoglycemic effects.
-Thus, there is a need for human studies on the hypoglycemic effects of Coptidis rhizome extracts.
+Conclusion: This study suggests that Coptidis rhizoma contains several active compounds that show significant hypoglycemic effects.
+Furthermore, this study has established the basis for future investigations on the hypoglycemic effects of Coptidis rhizoma.

-Keywords: Coptidis rhizoma, Hypoglycemic effects, Network pharmacology, D (2) dopamine receptor (DRD2), Insulin-like growth factor 1 receptor
+Keywords: Coptidis rhizoma, Hypoglycemic effects, Network pharmacology, Active ingredients, Signaling pathways